apivich-h/apivich-h.github.io/pages/cv.md

 For a list of some classes I have taken in my undergraduate (with rough descriptions of the classes), see <a href="courses_taken.pdf">this document</a>.

-For a copy of my transcript, I will only send them when requested or if some application form requires one to be submitted.
+For a copy of my undergraduate transcript, I will only send them when requested or if some application form requires one to be submitted.